-According to the U.S Department of Labor, in 2009 there were about 70,000 confectionery manufacturing jobs in more than 1,000 facilities across the U.S.; when you count the related number of sales and distribution jobs associated with the industry, that number triples.
+According to the U.S. Department of Labor, in 2009 there were about 70,000 confectionery manufacturing jobs in more than 1,000 facilities across the country; when you count the related number of sales and distribution jobs associated with the industry, that number triples.
 Confectionery workers are represented by the Bakery, Confectionery, Tobacco, and Grain Millers; United Food and Commercial Workers International; and the Teamsters Unions.

 Commodity costs are rising across the board!